kyndder/OSX86dotNET-Linux4macOS/README.md

   - Extracts and decompile ACPI Tables.
   - Makes complete system dump.

-Currently it has full capabities only at Manjaro Linux but, the script was made with the intention of make it compatible to others distros.
+Currently it has full capabities Manjaro and Ubuntu but, the script was made with the intention of make it compatible to others distros.

-You can download Manjaro Linux from here > https://manjaro.org/get-manjaro/
+You can download Manjaro Linux from here > https://manjaro.org/get-manjaro/ You can download Ubuntu Linux from here > https://www.ubuntu.com/download/desktop

 The usage is simple, clone or download it, go to its directory and run;